stivella/personal-website/content/authors/admin/_index.md

     url: https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in Economics of Science, Innovation and Human Capital
+bio: Mostly doing research in Economics of Science, Innovation and Human Capital.
+If not, playing basketball

 #interests to show in about widget
 interests: